oracle-livelabs/database/23cfree/js-generic-post-execution-debugging/post-execution-debugging.md

 The post-execution debug option enables developers to instrument their code by specifying debugpoints in the code.
 Debugpoints allow you to log program state conditionally or unconditionally, including values of individual variables as well as execution snapshots.
 Debugpoints are specified as JSON documents separate from the application code.
 No change to the application is necessary for debug points to fire.

-When activated, debug information is collected according to the debug specification and can be fetched for later analysis by a wide range of tools thanks to its standard format.
+When activated, debug information is collected according to the debug specification and can be fetched for later analysis by a wide range of tools thanks to its standard Java Profiler Heap Dump version 1.0.1 as defined in JDK6 format.

 Estimated Lab Time: 15 minutes